 The various strands are offered in these combinations:

 - Composition and Literary Studies

-As students read and study a variety of texts, including novels, poetry and films, they will develop their critical thinking skills and improve their ability to express themselves in writing.
-The composition course introduces students to varied writing structures, forms and styles of compositions such as narrative, expository, descriptive, persuasive, and opinion pieces.
-Building on the knowledge from English nine, this course teaches students to appreciate the role of narrative and oral tradition in expressing First Peoples’ perspectives, values, beliefs and points of view.
+As students read and study a variety of texts, including novels, poetry, and films, they will develop their critical thinking skills and improve their ability to express themselves in writing.
+The composition course introduces students to varied writing structures, forms, and styles of compositions such as narrative, expository, descriptive, persuasive, and opinion pieces.
+Building on the knowledge from English 9, this course teaches students to appreciate the role of narrative and oral tradition in expressing First Peoples’ perspectives, values, beliefs, and points of view.

 CREATIVE WRITING 10